 Photo credit Anna Nilsen

 Doctoral studies at the Department of Culture and Society (IKOS) require considerable intellectual mobility and curiosity.
-The study programme offers an opportunity to deepen one’s knowledge, and provides expertise in a compelling societal topic and field of research, targeted towards a future in which culture will take on ever-increasing importance.
+The programme offers the opportunity to deepen one’s knowledge, and gain expertise in a compelling socially relevant topic and field of research, targeted towards a future in which culture will take on an increasing importance.

-The course component of a doctoral degree amounts to 75 credits (37.5 credits for a licentiate degree), and the thesis 165 credits (82.5 credits for a licentiate degree).
-Compulsory courses correspond to 37.5 credits for a doctoral degree, 22.5 credits for a licentiate degree.
+The course component of a doctoral degree consists of 75 credits (37.5 credits for a licentiate degree), and independent research resulting in a thesis of 165 credits (82.5 credits for a licentiate degree).
+Compulsory courses make up 37.5 credits for a doctoral degree and 22.5 credits for a licentiate degree.
 These are:

-- currents and principal topics in cultural research today
+- current and principal topics in cultural research

 - influential theoretical traditions and concepts